clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

       Figure 3: :guilabel:`Choose a drive to partition using cgdisk tool`

-   The :command:`cgdisk` application will start and display the settings for :file:`/dev/sda` as shown in figure 4.
+   The :command:`cgdisk` application starts and displays the settings for :file:`/dev/sda` as shown in figure 4.

    .. figure:: figures/cgdisk-manual-install-4.png
       :scale: 50 %